PlusInsta/discord-plus/README.md

 # ![Discord+](https://github.com/PlusInsta/discord-plus/blob/master/assets/wordmark_black.svg)
-A Discord theme inspired by Google's Material Design 2.
+A Discord theme inspired by Google's Material Theme.

 ## What is this?